thomasgreenacre/sales-predictions/README.md

 ### Business problem:

-To Create a model that accurately predicts Sales based on historical data and machine learning techniques
+To create a model that accurately predicts Sales based on historical data and machine learning techniques

 ### Data: